Henner History, Family Crest & Coats of Arms

 The surname Henner was first found in Sussex, where evidence suggests they held a family seat before the Norman Conquest in 1066.

-Important Dates for the Henner family
+Early History of the Henner family

 This web page shows only a small excerpt of our Henner research.
 Another 108 words (8 lines of text) covering the years 1273, 1639, 1708, 1673 and 1675 are included under the topic Early Henner History in all our PDF Extended History products and printed products wherever possible.